kateryna-mykh/restaurant-chain/parser/README.md

 All result files writes to `statistics` folder, created in initial [path-to-folder].

 ## Entities description
-For now there is 1 entity Restorant, that have locationAddress, manager, seetsCapacity, employeesNumber, menuItems, restorantChain.
+For now there is 1 entity Restaurant, that have locationAddress, manager, seetsCapacity, employeesNumber, menuItems, restaurantChain.
-A RestorantChain have 1 or more Restorants, but Restorant assosiated only with one RestorantChain.
+A RestaurantChain have 1 or more Restaurants, but Restaurant assosiated only with one RestaurantChain.

 ## Input/Output Data files examples
 Input file: